samantharand/ga-final-homework-Art_in_Chi/notes.md

 	sqlite3 art.sqlite
 	.tables
-	.schema user 		--> basically shows the code that created it ?
+	.schema museum 		--> basically shows the code that created it ?

 Create and configure a login manager in app.py